UPDATE: HOW TO KEEP YOUR EU OR UK IMPORT STATUS POST BREXIT (RETURNED GOODS RELIEF “RGR)

-There are various conditions for RGR to apply but normally this is a relatively straightforward process.
+There are various conditions for RGR to apply and normally this is a relatively straightforward process.
 However the existing rules do not allow for circumstances where – as with Brexit – the Customs territory of original import is subsequently split into two entirely separate Customs territories.

-This is a complex area of Customs and VAT analysis and, due to the lack of clarity provided by either the UK or the EU and - given the value of the aircraft involved - our view is that any claim to RGR must be supported by suitable paperwork that will evidence the retention of free circulation status, not just for the immediate present but also for the future.
+This is a complex area of Customs and VAT analysis and due to the lack of clarity provided by either the UK or the EU, and given the value of the aircraft involved. our view is that any claim to RGR must be supported by suitable paperwork that will evidence the retention of free circulation status, not just for the immediate present but also for the future.

 This may mean formalising evidence of movements which are not normally required, and specific advice should be sought on the circumstances of each aircraft affected.
-Full clarity on the application of RGR for both territories, or on the transfer of RGR rights from one territory to another, may not be settled until guidance is fully established, has been tested in the real world and any VAT assessments and court appeals have been settled; something which may potentially take several years.
+Full clarity on the application of RGR for both territories, or on the transfer of RGR rights from one territory to another, may not be settled until guidance is fully established, has been tested in the real world and any resultant VAT assessments and court appeals have been settled; something which may potentially take several years.

 Until both the UK and EU27 provide clear updated guidance or rules on RGR, aircraft owners and operators are subject to increased risk by relying on RGR to protect an aircraft’s import status, particularly as different EU member states may take differing views on the correct application of post Brexit RGR.
 This risk is magnified as a result of the current political tension between the UK and EU27 and may last for some time until legal clarity is available.

 Given the potential for challenge to the use of RGR we would strongly recommend seeking advice from qualified customs and tax advisers before relying on using RGR for your aircraft.